Fractional Finance as a Service From FutureView

 Some of the unique benefits of this finance-as-a-service model include:

 Battle-tested processes like monthly detailed forecasting, distributed budgeting with department and business unit leaders, and performance insights foster a culture of accountability that supports even non-revenue-generating departments in adopting a P&L, finance mindset to drive better results across the top and bottom lines.
+This is where the true value of a finance transformation lies.

 Expertise in both finance and accounting methodologies, as well as business intelligence capability, data architecture and integrations to ensure there is a single source of truth from disparate systems that might otherwise require technical resources outside of the realm of internal finance and business intelligence resources and skills.